varunrao/aws-smart-recycle/pi/README.md

 ## Update Greengrass group settings

-1. Navigate back to your Greengrass group by selecting the link at the top of the screen as shown in the image below.
+1. Navigate back to your Greengrass group by selecting the group id link at the top of the screen as shown in the image below.

     ![40-10-gg-lambda-updated](images/40-10-gg-lambda-updated.png)